vitmalina/bela/docs/closest.md

 # closest

-Find the closes parent starting at the current subject that matches the selector
+Find the closest parent that matches the selector, starting at the current subject.
+This command can only be used after `.get()` command.

 ## Syntax